 Cryptocurrency Regulation in Poland

-The Polish financial market is generally supervised by the Polish Financial Supervision Authority which is responsible for ensuring effective functioning and development of the market as well as participates in the preparations of the draft legal acts created for the purpose of the financial market supervision.
+Generally, the Polish financial market is supervised by the Polish Financial Supervision Authority that is responsible for effective functioning and development of the market, as well as participates in the preparations of the draft legal acts created for the purpose of the financial market supervision.

-Cryptocurrency businesses are now a separately regulated area, administered by the Tax Administration Chamber who keeps a register of crypto activities, titled the Register of Virtual Currencies.
+Cryptocurrency businesses are now an independently regulated space, overseen by the Tax Administration Chamber who maintain a registry of crypto activities, called the Register of Virtual Currencies.

-Crypto companies operating in Poland are supported by the following initiatives:
+Crypto companies operating within Poland are supported with the following initiatives:

 Anti-Money Laundering and Counter-Terrorist Financing Law

-The main legal act combating money laundering and terrorist financing in the Polish crytpcurrency and other financial markets is the Act of March 1, 2018 on Counteracting Money Laundering and Financing of Terrorism, also known as the Polish AML Act
+The main legal act fighting against money laundering and terrorist financing in Polish cryptocurrency and other financial markets is the Act of March 1, 2018 on Counteracting Money Laundering and Financing of Terrorism the Polish AML Act.
+It is one of the first pieces of legislation where Poland has defined the AML specific term of “virtual currencies” and their regulation in the country.
+It sets out basic AML requirements for VC institutions engaged in the following activities:

-Virtual currency companies are obligated to implement the following procedures:
+Virtual currency companies are to apply the following actions accordingly:

-• Implementation of internal AML processes designed for combating money laundering and terrorist financing
+• Application of internal AML procedures to deal with money laundering and terrorist financing

-• Reporting to the General Inspector of Financial Information
+• Filing reports with the General Inspector of Financial Information

 Competition and Consumer Protection

-Cryptocurrency Regulation in Poland Under Polish law, specific rules for cryptocurrency consumer protection haven’t been established yet.
-However, the Consumer Rights Act of 30 May 2014 regulates economic activities of businesses that conclude contracts with consumers regardless of the means of transactions, which makes it applicable to the virtual currencies.
-Like all market participants, cryptocurrency-using businesses must comply with the Consumer Rights Act when concluding a contract with consumers, the example of which is respecting the right to withdraw from the contract in the cases stipulated in the Consumer Rights Act.
+Under Polish law, specific rules for cryptocurrency consumer protection have not been developed yet.
+Still, the Consumer Rights Act of 30 May 2014 regulates economic activities of businesses that conclude contracts with consumers regardless of the means of transactions, which makes it applicable to the virtual currencies.
+As every other business actor, the entrepreneur using cryptocurrencies has to comply with the Consumer Rights Act when closing the contract with consumers, for instance, the right to withdraw from a contract in cases provided by the Consumer Rights Act.

-In Poland, there is no specific competition regulation for cryptocurrencies, although the provisions of the Act on the Protection of Competition and Consumers of 16 February 2007 generally apply.
-It tackles the following tasks:
+In Poland, no special competition regulation has been enacted concerning cryptocurrencies, but generally, the provisions of the Act on the Protection of Competition and Consumers of 16 February 2007 apply.
+It addresses the following tasks:

-• Protecting the interests of entrepreneurs and consumers in the public interest
+• Protection of interests of entrepreneurs and consumers in the public interest

-• Preventing practices that infringe collective consumer interests
+• Prevention of practices infringing collective consumer interests

-• Preventing the application of wrongful provisions of model forms of contracts
+• Protection from application of wrongful provisions of model forms of contracts

-• Preventing anticompetitive concentrations and combination of entrepreneurs
+• Protection from anticompetitive concentrations and combination of entrepreneurs

 Fast project implementation time